What is a Local Citation?

 1. IGotBiz.com

-2. UnitedStatesSeek.com
+2. Fyple.com

 There are many factors that determine citation quality.
 For further advice on sorting the gold from the sand, take a look at this post on determining citation quality.

-Citation Consistency
+Auditing Your Citation Building Consistency

-If you’ve read any introductory posts about local SEO, you’ve likely heard about how important citation consistency is.
 Making sure your listings have the correct name, address, and phone number on the most important sites in the local search ecosystem IS important.
-You want to make sure that you have one, and only one, accurate and complete listing on each of the most important sites.

-With that said, some people worry about citation consistency more than they need to.
 When it comes to your local rankings and the impact incorrect citations can have, you really need to perfect your citation profile on the Core Search Engines, Primary Data Sources, and Tier 1 sites.
-This means making sure that you have searched for all NAP variations, all duplicates have been removed, all inconsistent citations have been updated, and you have one and only one, perfectly accurate and complete citation on each of these data sources and websites.

 Your next priority would be to audit and cleanup your listings on the Tier 2 sites.
 There is value in getting these listings sorted as well.

 If you want to keep going into the Tier 3 and Tier 4, enjoy yourself.
 It’s not going to hurt, but it’s also not going to make or break your SEO.
-A few incorrect listings on some of these less important sites are no big deal.

-Another important element to remember is that Google and other Search Engines are intelligent enough to normalize business data for variations/abbreviations, so if it’s not identical to the letter or format, you don’t need to stress about it.
+Another important element to remember is that Google and other Search Engines are intelligent enough to normalize business data for variations/abbreviations.

 How to Build Citations for Local Businesses

-Tips for building citations:
+Tips for local citation building

-1. To create listings you will need an email address – we strongly recommend that you use a business email that is associated with your company domain and not a generic Gmail or Yahoo address.
-Listing submissions will be more trusted and more likely to go live when you use a domain-based email.
+1. To create listings you will need an email address.
+We strongly recommend that you use a business email that is associated with your company domain and not a generic Gmail or Yahoo address.

 2. Your Name, Address, and Phone Number (NAP) should be the same on every site.
-Consistency is important, but, don’t worry about minor formatting differences that you’ll see on different sites.
-Again, check out our guide to acceptable variations.
+Accurate and consistent citations are important, but don’t worry about minor formatting differences that you’ll see on different sites.

 3. Category Selection – Try to keep your categories consistent on the sites and choose the category that best describes what your business does.